-Another possible motivation for pointer lifetime-end zap is to enable optimization, e.g. of computations on pointers in cases where the compiler can see they are pointers to lifetime-ended objects.
+Another possible motivation for lifetime-end pointer zap is to enable optimization, e.g. of computations on pointers in cases where the compiler can see they are pointers to lifetime-ended objects.
 It seems unlikely to us that this is a significant motivation.